zorkian/marshal/PROTOCOL.md

 ## Synopsis

 It is possible to coordinate N consumers without any shared state other than what Kafka provides.
-Without using Zookeeper, Railgun, or any other such system, and still provide similar guarantees/functionality.
+Without using Zookeeper or any other such coordination system, and still provide similar guarantees/functionality.

 The essence of this approach is that we can use a new topic in Kafka such as `__marshal`